Kurt Vonnegut, Jr. writes:

 Burke Museum: Make a Paper Marigold

-Make Your Own Papel Picado (cut paper banners)
+Make Your Own Papel Picado (cut paper banners)!

 Day of the Dead Altered Books